dmccreary/spark-moving-rainbow/README.md

 Add the following to your spark/git/info/exclude:

-...
-#!python
-app/credentials.xml
+* app/credentials.xml
-build/local.properties
+* build/local.properties
-build/packages/spark.xar
+* build/packages/spark.xar
-...

 Setup the build/local.properties from the templates: